eguvenc/Obullo_/README.md

 * Small because of it has 8 core components.
 * Easy to run your application from app_dev.php in 7 steps.
-* Modern because the core supports Http Middlewares, Psr7 HTTP Standarts, Container, Dependency Injection, Service Providers & composer.
+* Modern because the core supports Http Middlewares, Ps6 and Psr7 Standarts, Container, Dependency Injection, Service Providers & composer.
 * The router contains just 400 lines of code.
 * The core natively supports HMVC design pattern.
 * Ready for php7.